XamarinUniversity/build2018-labs/lab2/README.md

 ### Request permission to use the microphone

 It would be a huge privacy issue if your devices could record you indiscriminately without your knowledge.
-That's why our recording code isn't working yet - it either fails at runtime, or gets ignored by the platform.
+That's why the recording code isn't working yet - it either fails at runtime, or gets ignored by the platform.

-We need to do two things.
+You will need to do two things.

 1. Add a permissions declaration into the app.
 This is a notification that the app _might_ use the given requested feature.

 2. Request to use the microphone at runtime.
 This is an active UI request informing the user that we'd like to record them.
 For most platforms, the user has to explicitly allow this the first time and they can, in most cases, remove permissions later on through system settings on the device.

 Unfortunately, each platform has slightly different requirements.
-So we'll go through each one and then add a NuGet package to easily _request_ the user's permission at runtime in a cross-platform way.
+So you need to go through each project to annote the metadata to request permissions to the microphone, and then add a NuGet package to easily _request_ the user's permission at runtime in a cross-platform way.

 #### Android